-In September 1995, Zapata entered into an agreement (the "Purchase Agreement") to sell the assets of its natural gas compression operations to Weatherford Enterra, Inc. and its wholly owned subsidiary, Enterra Compression Company (collectively, "Weatherford Enterra").
-Pursuant to the Purchase Agreement, Weatherford Enterra purchased from the Company all of the assets of its natural gas compression operations, and assumed certain liabilities relating to those operations, for approximately \$131 million in cash including a post-closing adjustment of \$300,000 which was finalized in April 1996.
-A portion of the proceeds from the sale was used to repay certain indebtedness of approximately \$26 million and expenses of approximately \$1.4 million.
-The sale closed on December 15, 1995, after receiving stockholder approval, and resulted in a pre-tax gain of approximately \$20.8 million or an after-tax gain of approximately \$12.6 million.
+In September 1995, Zapata entered into an agreement (the "Purchase Agreement") to sell the assets of its subsidiaries engaged in natural gas compression operations (collectively "Energy Industries") to Weatherford Enterra, Inc. and its wholly owned subsidiary, Enterra Compression Company (collectively, "Weatherford Enterra").
+Pursuant to the Purchase Agreement, Weatherford Enterra purchased from the Company all of the assets of its natural gas compression operations, and assumed certain liabilities relating to those operations, for approximately \$131 million in cash including a post-closing adjustment of \$300,000, which was finalized in April 1996.
+A portion of the proceeds from the sale was used to repay indebtedness of Energy Industries totaling approximately \$26 million and to pay expenses of approximately \$1.4 million incurred in connection with the sale.
+The sale closed on December 15, 1995, after receiving stockholder approval, and resulted in a pre-tax gain of approximately \$20.8 million, or an after-tax gain of approximately \$12.6 million.